karthikrangasai/Deep-Learning-Deep-Learning/README.md

 - Accuracy : 0.9698
 - Optimal Hyperparameters : criterion -> gini, max-depth -> None, min-samples-leaf -> 1, min-weight-fraction-leaf -> 0.0, n-estimators -> 100
 - Explanation:
-    - Random Forest is an ensemble learning method fits a number of decision trees on various samples of our dataset and gives output based on some averaging criteria of the individual trees.
+    - Random Forest is an ensemble learning method that fits a number of decision trees on various samples of our dataset and gives output based on some averaging criteria of the individual trees.
     - The parameters are all the same as the Decision Tree classifier with an additional parameter n_estimators, which determines the number of trees we want in our forest.
 More number of trees in the forest leads to better accuracy but can be computationally heavy.
     - Finally, on applying these parameters to our model, we got an accuracy of 0.9698 with an average f1-score of 0.97.